 Unfortunately, with most strollers, this is not an option.
-Airlines will require you to check your stroller curbside, at counter check in, or at the gate, so strollers will not be allowed into the cabin with you.
-However, if you have one of the travel strollers that folds up into purse or carry on size, you will likely be able to place it in the overhead bin!
+Airlines will require you to check your stroller curbside, at counter check-in, or at the gate, so strollers will not be allowed into the cabin with you.
+However, if you have one of the travel strollers that folds up into a purse or carry-on size, you will likely be able to place it in the overhead bin!

 8) What if I need to check my car seat?
 Can I check a stroller too?

 Yes!
 Almost every US airline will allow you to check large baby items for free, even if you have more than one.
 Strollers, car seats, and travel cribs all fit under this guideline.

 When looking for a lightweight travel stroller, first make a list of your needs.
 Do you need it to be on the more affordable side, or are you able to spend a little extra for more features?
 Will you need it for your newborn, or is this stroller strictly for a toddler or bigger kid?
 What are your storage needs?
 Are you traveling primarily to city destinations, or do you need a stroller than can handle more rough terrain or bad weather?
 By assessing all of these different options, you will be able to make a sound choice on which travel stroller is perfect for you and your family.